 Unless you are familiar with technology and the demands of live-streaming, you may benefit from hiring a reputable Wi-Fi consultant to help assess your needs and venue.

-These professionals can review what is available at your site and make recommendations to ensure you have all of the bandwidth you need based on the anticipated crowd size and potential activities they will be engaged in.
+These professionals, like the ones at Trade Show Internet, can review what is available at your site and make recommendations to ensure you have all of the bandwidth you need based on the anticipated crowd size and potential activities they will be engaged in.
 Often, they are well versed in the available technologies and coverage areas, so they may even be able to recommend specific service providers based on your locations and the amount of bandwidth required.

 A MiFi is a portable broadband device that receives its services through a supplier, like a major wireless carrier or specialized business.
 The devices themselves are typically small boxes, normally no larger than a deck of cards, that produce Wi-Fi signals that can provide other devices, like laptops and smartphones, with a connection.